How much does a polar bear weigh? …enough to break the ice!

 Sometimes people need to be warmed up a little.

 Enter icebreakers – a great way to get people involved early and sincerely.
 If you can shatter people’s timidness and get them fired up for your brand story, the rest of the conference becomes just a little bit easier.
+Here are our top corporate event icebreakers for you to try.

 This is a great one for getting people moving around the room and meeting a lot of other attendees.
 Everyone gets a sheet of 10-20 prompts (ex: Find someone who does a crossword puzzle everyday) and participants must find a different person who fulfills each question to sign their sheet until all questions are answered.